 "It's shocking the number of reports we get of people running app servers on the network with unprotected ports that take serialization streams," he said. "...Serialization is brittle, it pokes into private field, violates constructor invariance, it's horrible in so many ways.
 The only thing appealing about it is that it's easy to use in simple use cases.
 That's what motivated getting it in there.
 But now, we do have to get it out."

-Removing serialization is one of the goals of Project Amber, an OpenJDK project that aims to "explore and incubate smaller, productivity-oriented Java language features that have been accepted as candidate JEPs under the OpenJDK JEP process," the project page explains, including lambda leftovers, pattern matching, local-variable syntax for lambda parameters, switch expressions, and raw string literals.
+Removing serialization is one of the goals of Project Amber, Reinhold noted, which is the OpenJDK project that aims to "explore and incubate smaller, productivity-oriented Java language features that have been accepted as candidate JEPs under the OpenJDK JEP process," the project page explains, including lambda leftovers, pattern matching, local-variable syntax for lambda parameters, switch expressions, and raw string literals.
 Announced last year, the project is being led by Oracle's rockstar Java architect Brian Goetz.
-He discusses his ideas around "the possible direction of data classes in a blog post.

 "Once we have records, the Java version of data classes, then it's part of the long term vision to have a new small clean serialization framework in the platform that can take a graph of records," Reinhold said.
 "You'll then be able to plug in a serialization engine of your choice, whether you want JSON, XML or YAML, you can plug in the engine to get the format you want, and serialize records in a very safe way because the records wouldn't allow serialization invariance."